Canon 300D vs Olympus E-M5 II

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the 300D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M5 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the 300D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 300D was succeeded by the Canon 350D.
+Both the 300D and the E-M5 II have been discontinued, but can regularly be found used on eBay.
+The 300D was replaced by the Canon 350D, while the E-M5 II was followed by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So how do things add up?
 Is the Canon 300D better than the Olympus E-M5 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.